core concepts

 Overview

 Noop logs everything.
-From activity on Traffic Endpoints all the way down to the Service Instances, every piece of your Application is observable through the Logs.
+From activity on Traffic Endpoints all the way down to the Service Instances, every part of your Application is observable through the logs.

 Logs are accessible from the Noop Console.
-Each page has a panel showing the associated Log stream open to the live tail.
-It’s possible to query the Log view to a specific date, time and content criteria (such as error conditions).
+Each page has a panel showing the associated logstream open to the live tail.
+It’s possible to query the log view by specific date, time, and content criteria (such as error conditions).

-All Noop Logs are structured as JSON and can be filtered with Noop Logic.
+All Noop logs are structured as JSON and can be filtered with Noop Logic.
 See the log filtering docs for an overview of how to query the logs.
-When you output your own logs in JSON format, they also become queriable with Logic.
+When you output your own logs in JSON format, they also become queryable with Logic.

 Live Tailing